 Many students borrow money or accept grants and scholarships to help pay for higher education.
-Luckily, you don’t report student loans as income on your tax return, and you don’t have to pay taxes on certain types of financial aid.
+Fortunately, student loans aren’t taxable, so you don’t report student loans as income on your tax return, and you don’t have to pay taxes on certain types of financial aid.

-But settled or canceled student loan debt is typically taxable.
+While loans don’t count as income, settled student loan debt is typically taxable.

 If the IRS counts money you received for school as taxable income, that “directly impacts your taxes,” says Kristin Ingram, certified public accountant, clinical instructor of accounting at the University of Hartford and owner of accounting education website Accounting in Focus.
 “The more taxable income you have, the higher your taxes will be.”